mesfind/ai_weather/README.md

 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- A default mkdocs project; see www.mkdocs.org for details │   └── _episodes      <-  md lesson for each demos
+│   └── _layouts       <-  layout of the lesson for the training on GitHub pages │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │